frankjjava/generic-dao/Readme.md

 ## Contributing

-If you find this image useful here's how you can help:
+If you find this repo useful here's how you can help:

 - To contribute code, send a pull request with your new features and bug fixes
 - Help new users with issues they may encounter